HAVE YOUR SAY

 How do I have my say?

-To share your thoughts, click into the survey by clicking on the ‘Start the Survey here’ button below.
+To share your thoughts, click into the survey online, at a kiosk in any of our offices, or at advertised events.
 Your responses will help us plan and deliver our work for you.
-This should take approximately 5-10 minutes to complete.
+The survey should take approximately 5-10 minutes to complete.

 korero